-Think about using a slow shutter speed when you have moving water or clouds in your picture.
-You can create a nice blur to these parts of the image, while other parts of the image will remain steady to anchor the image.
+Think about using slow shutter speeds instead of a faster shutter when you have moving water or moving clouds in your picture.
+You can create a nice blurred effect to these parts of the photo, while other parts of the photo will remain steady to anchor the photo.

-What You Will Need
+What You Will Need To Take The Photo

-Before we get started, how slow does the shutter speed need to be?
+Before we get started, what is the right amount of speed?
 Unfortunately, I cannot give you a clear answer to that question.
-When it comes to making clouds move in the sky, there is very little guidance I can give you because clouds are always moving at different speeds.
+When it comes to making clouds look like they’re moving in the sky, there is very little guidance I can give you because moving clouds are always moving at different speeds.

 Of course, the ultimate speed will depend on the exact effect you are looking for and the conditions you face.
 Don’t be afraid to experiment.

 “Slowing down the water just a bit can create a sense of movement.
-Here, closing the aperture to f/16 and reducing the ISO to 100 allowed me to use a shutter speed of 1/5 of a second, which created the slight blur I wanted.”
+Here, closing the aperture to f/16 and reducing the ISO to 100 allowed me to use a speed of 1/5 of a second, which created the slight blur I wanted.”

 The aperture setting is the number with the f/ in front of it.
 The smallest setting is actually the largest number.
-The number varies depending on the lens you are using, but typically the smallest aperture setting will be in the neighborhood of f/22 – f/32.
+The number varies depending on the lenses you are using, but typically the smallest aperture setting will be in the neighborhood of f/22 – f/32.
 (If you are worried about the effects of diffraction, perhaps use the next smallest setting).

-- Set the Shutter Speed: Now just set your shutter speed to the proper exposure level using the camera’s meter.
+Set the Speed: Now just set it to the proper exposure level using the camera’s meter.
 The changes you made to the aperture and the rest of your exposure triangle should result in a steadier speed.
 Is the speed enough for you?
 If so, go ahead and take the picture.

 “Before and after of the Portland Head Light in Maine.
 The picture to the left was taken with a shutter speed of 1/320 of a second.
 I put my 10-stop ND filter on my lens and took the one to the right with a 4 second shutter speed.”

-Making the Shutter Speed Even Slower
+Making It Even Slower

 A 10-stop ND is so dark that you will not be able to see through it – and neither will your camera.
 Your autofocus won’t work, so you will need to set the camera’s focus before you attach the filter.
 The camera’s light meter might not work either.

-That should allow you to use as long of a shutter speed as you want.
+That should allow you to use as long of speed as you want.
 In fact, sometimes it is a little too long.
 In that case, just increase the ISO or open up the aperture a little bit.

 Apply Long Exposures to Your Photography

 That’s all you need to know to go out and add some magic to your photos by using long exposures.
-This technique can greatly improve pictures in a variety of settings, but where it really shines is when there are moving clouds and water in your picture.
+This technique using a slow shutter speed can greatly improve pictures in a variety of settings, but where it really shines is when there are moving clouds and water in your picture.